Latsan/8-Weekls-SQL-Case-Study/Case Study 1 Dannys Dinner/README.md

 ![image](https://github.com/Latsan/8-Weekls-SQL-Case-Study/assets/78388641/77db6159-6115-4805-b57b-3a0406381a1c)

 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier — how many points would each customer have?

-For question number 9, I will find calculate the point danny's customer had before becoming a member, after becoming a member and the whole customers points
+- For question number 9, I will first calculate the point danny's customer had before becoming a member, after becoming a member and the whole customers points
 - Before becoming a member
 ```
 WITH